bazelbuild/bazel/site/docs/external.md

 had the same dependency but call it by different names, those dependencies can be joined in myproject/WORKSPACE.

-This behavior is currently gated behind a flag, `--experimental_enable_repo_mapping`.

 <a name="using-proxies"></a>
 ## Using Proxies